paninij/paninij/site/src/_man/p3/ch10_leader_follower_pattern.md

 Servers are naturally concurrent applications, they have to be able to respond to requests from clients at any point in time and can make no assumptions about when these requests arrive.
-Panini’s features allow the programmer to write a server application as if he/she were writting a sequential program and get the concurrency needed to make the application viable in a real world setting via implicit concurrency.
+Panini’s features allow the programmer to write a server application as if he/she were writing a sequential program and get the concurrency needed to make the application viable in a real world setting via implicit concurrency.
 To illustrate we will be coding a simple EchoServer that simply repeats everything the clients say.